jimenezraul/auto-hide-hook/README.md

 ## Description

-This is a React hook that will hide mobile menu bar if you touch outside of the menu bar or scroll down.
+This is a React hook that will hide mobile menu dropdown bar if you click, touch or scroll outside of the dropdown menu.

 ## Usage

-To use this hook you need to set a useRef to the element you want to hide the menu bar.
+To use this hook you need to set a useRef to the element you want use as a reference and a setShow function to set the state of the element you want to hide.
+The hook will return a function that will hide the element when you click, touch or scroll outside of the element.
-Then you need to pass the ref to the hook and the state of the menu bar.

 ## Install